datacarpentry/astronomy-python/episodes/05-join.md

 {: .output}

 Now we can start adding features.
-First, let's replace `source_id` with a format specifier, `columns` so that we can alter what columns we want to return without having to modify our base query:
+First, we will replace `source_id` with the format specifier `columns` so that we can alter what columns we want to return without having to modify our base query:

 ~~~